← RETURN TO BLOG

 The full Highway route passes through nine countries in the north, eight countries in the south and, with some short detours, can tack on four more.
 So, as you might

 be able to guess, it’s a pretty varied road trip!

 ● Highlights: Swakopmund, Skeleton Coast National Park, Henties Bay, Cape Cross Seal Reserve, Sand Dunes, Namib Desert

-Namibia is an unbelievably diverse country with a lush, green interior bordered by an inhospitable coast blasted by dry winds from the South Atlantic.
+unbelievably diverse country with a lush, green interior bordered by an inhospitable coast blasted by dry winds from the South Atlantic.

 The most barren stretch of coast is the Skeleton Coast